seanreed1111/sql-recipes/recipes.md

 | Parts-to-go, Ltd. |   | 213B Commerce Park.   |
 +-------------------+----------+------------------------+
 Because it’s necessary to SELECT the same number of columns FROM each table, the SELECT for the vendor table (which has just one name column) retrieves a dummy (emp- ty) last name column.
-Another way to SELECT the same number of columns is to combine the first and last name columns FROM the prospect and customer tables into a single column: mysql> SELECT CONCAT(lname,', ',fname) AS name, addr FROM prospect UNION
+Another way to SELECT the same number of columns is to combine the first and last name columns FROM the prospect and customer tables into a single column:
+SELECT CONCAT(lname,', ',fname) AS name, addr FROM prospect UNION
 SELECT CONCAT(last_name,', ',first_name), address FROM customer
 UNION